john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### sqrt

-There are even mathematical functions built into NumPy that will apply changes to all of the elements of an array, like `sqrt`:
+NumPy even has mathematical functions designed to act on entire arrays.
+A lot of them, like `sqrt`:

     >>> from numpy import sqrt
     >>> a = array([1, 4, 9, 25, 144, 81])